 No matter where or how you live, you inevitably have some heavy furniture that you’ll need to carry when moving out of a home and moving into a new one.
-Now, we’re going to go out on a limb and assume that you are not a super strong and ripped bodybuilder who can lift heavy furniture easily from point A to point B. Instead, we’re going to assume that you are an average person, with an average amount of muscle, whose sole goal is to get all their furniture in their new home, and avoid ending up with a broken back.
-We, here at MovingWaldo, have got your (not-broken) back with this article where we listed our 10 tips on how to move heavy furniture!
+If you have to move a piano or hot tub, it is crucial to be extra careful.
+Now, we’re going to go out on a limb and assume that you don’t have the physical requirements and technique to lift heavy furniture easily from point A to point B. We, here at MovingWaldo, have got your (not broken) back with this article where we listed our 10 tips on how to move heavy furniture!

 1. Drag your furniture instead of lifting it